 Can You Tone or Dye Remy Extensions?

 Although Remy extension come in a variety of different shades, and even custom colors, some women decide to change it.
 That’s possible with human hair and it is a great way to spice up your old extensions.

 However, a professional should do it!
 A lot of things could go wrong, from dry hair to split ends.
 A hair professional will know exactly what to do and change the color of your extensions in a safe and nonintrusive way.
 Alternatively, just get colorful Ombre hair extensions and let hair seller handle the rest.

 Not only are synthetic extensions worse than human hair ones when it comes to quality, longevity, and appearance, they can also be quite dangerous to wear.

-Now that you got an in depth look at both synthetic and human hair, you can have a better understanding of the two and see what’s best for you.
+Now that you got an in-depth look at both synthetic and human hair, you can have a better understanding of the two and see what’s best for you.
 Our advice is to go for real human hair.
 Many women want to save money, so they buy synthetic extensions.
-Sooner than later they become disappointed because hair looks bad and don’t last long.
+Sooner than later they become disappointed because the hair looks bad and doesn’t last long.